-Laura has shared stage with important musicians from the contemporary musical scene like Edmar Castañeda, Aquiles Báez, Saúl Vera, Samuel Torres, John Benitez, Robert Quintero, Gurrufio Ensemble, among others.
-She has also participated on important halls from Colombia, Mexico, Jamaica, Spain and United States.
-Laura was invited by the President of the Republic and the Ministry of Culture of Colombia to participate in the Grand National Concert 2008 and 2010 of the international celebration of the independence of Colombia.
-She has won several competitions in Colombia: Winner of first place in the contest IX Piano Musical interpretation in homage to the master ORIOL RANGEL.
-Winner in the Luis Angel Arango Library "Lunes de Jóvenes intérpretes" (Mondays of Young Musicians), Winner in the Concert Series of the District Institute of Culture and Tourism AWARDS in the form of Colombian music, among others.
-Laura has been rewarded with important accolades such as the ICETEX scholarship "Young Performers 2009” (to study piano jazz in NY City), and has been invited to the National Concert Seasons of Banco de la República” by the Bank of the Republic of Colombia.
+Laura has shared the stage with renowned musicians, has performed on important stages across Colombia, Mexico, Jamaica, Spain, and the United States and has been invited by the President of the Republic and the Ministry of Culture of Colombia in many occasions to participate at important events to represent her culture and country Colombia.
+Laura's professional achievements include several competitions wins in Colombia, including the IX Piano Musical Interpretation in homage to the master Oriol Rangel, the important Luis Angel Arango Library "Lunes de Jóvenes intérpretes" (Mondays of Young Musicians) series, and the Concert Series of the District Institute of Culture and Tourism Awards in the form of Colombian music.
+She was also rewarded with the ICETEX scholarship "Young Performers 2009" to study piano jazz in New York City and has been invited in various occasions to the prestigious “National Concert Seasons of Banco de la República” by the Bank of the Republic of Colombia.
 Laura has recently been honored with the prestigious South Arts 2023 Awards-Jazz Road Creative Residency Grant.
 This grant not only recognizes her talent and achievements but also includes the recording of her third album.

 Currently Laura is teaching at the University of Miami and is the co-founder of L Music and L Music Edu, a creative and educational space in Miami where she records, produces, teaches, manage a music label company, and promotes new music and artists.